After North Korea missile test, Trump tweets: 'So much for China working with us'

 Minutes before complaining about Beijing's trade with North Korea, Trump again hinted the crisis could impact a future Chinese trade deal.

-“The United States made some of the worst Trade Deals in world history.
+“The United States made some of the worst trade deals in world history.
 Why should we continue these deals with countries that do not help us?”
 Trump wrote.

 Trump first appeared ready to cast off China as a potential partner in a June 20 tweet: “While I greatly appreciate the efforts of President Xi & China to help with North Korea, it has not worked out.
 At least I know China tried!”

-Trump lashed out at China ahead of his second presidential trip abroad -- he takes off for Poland on Wednesday with plans to meet with European allies in that country and in Germany.
+Trump lashed out at China ahead of his second presidential trip abroad; he takes off for Poland on Wednesday with plans to meet with European allies in that country and in Germany.